 Note that if you specify a range by two values, it is considered real.
 If you require some (finite) integer range, use the type 'option'.

-default is any array that satisfies the requirements of dim_check and range_check.
+If required is false, default is any array that satisfies the requirements of dim_check and range_check.
 For positive dim_check, provide a scalar as default value, since it is always valid.

 'measureid'

 A measurement ID in a dip_measurement object.